rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

-First I only solved kata in Python to learn how to code, next I learned C and translated kata into that language, then I studied some additional languages, and finally I created several original kata.
+At first I only solved kata in Python to learn how to code, next I learned C and translated kata into that language, then I studied some additional languages, and finally I created several original kata.
 As my honor advanced, I gradually evolved into an ad hoc site moderator; providing maintainance to kata, ranking beta submissions, and guiding members new to the community.

 ### 1. Solved Kata